BlackGoku36/rasteringwithiron/README.md

 * Escape to unlock mouse.

 #Models
-There are bunch of models to test with, Change this line ``data_ref:"Barel.arm/barel"`` where `Barel.arm` is arm file that has model and `barel` is model name, model are listed below, you can add your own!(Note: Make sure your model is uv-unwarped or else it will not show texture, but this isn't case in shader with texture).
+There are bunch of models to test with, Change this line ``data_ref:"Barel.arm/barel"`` where `Barel.arm` is arm file that has model and `barel` is model name, model are listed below, you can add your own!(Note: Make sure your model is uv-unwarped or else it will not show texture, but this isn't case in shader without texture).
 * `Suzanne.arm/Suzanne`(Suzanne)(Warning: No UV in this one)
 * `SBunny.arm/bunny`(Standford Rabbit)
 * `Teapot.arm/teapot`(Utah Teapot)